Keparoo/tapntable-backend/README.md

 $ heroku open
 ```

-To update API and delete and upload new version of database
+To update API, delete and upload new version of database
 ```
 $ git push heroku main
 $ heroku pg:reset